sympy/sympy/doc/src/tutorial/matrices.rst

 If your matrix operations are failing or returning wrong answers, one of the common reasons would be zero testing.
-If there an expression not properly zero-tested, it can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any high level functions which relies on the prior procedures.
+If there is an expression not properly zero-tested, it can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any high level functions which relies on the prior procedures.